 best of both worlds / right place, right time

 For Gen Z, technology is always on and always has been, which means it might be losing its punch.
 Rather than drawing interest away from the physical world, constant connection has made real life experiences something to treasure.
 For the Builder Gen, however, real life is always complemented by digital (However; pics or it didn’t happen.)
 If something is wholly, natively digital, make it good and compelling in it’s own right; the same goes for something staunchly analog.
 Make the most out of the format you choose, whichever it is, and never try to force a format or function onto a media that doesn’t suit.

 In the end, it’s not a matter of digital replacing physical or vice versa–they’re both great, and they’re both necessary.
 Gen Z seems to love hardcover books and vinyl records, but this could be simple reactionary teenage rebellion against their all-digital parents.
 Regardless, Gen Z’s interest across the entire array of digital and analog is good news for many traditional brands– just ensure experiences are relevant, emotionally rich and designed to fit their format.

-For more information on this Perspective and to contact our Insights and Trends team, email us at email@example.com.
+For more information on our perspective and to contact our Consumer Insights and Trends team, email us at firstname.lastname@example.org.